-For more information, see the "Organization Details page" topic in the NMC Help.
+For more information, see the "Organization Details page" topic or the "Viewing audit events" topic in the NMC Help.

 Auditing

 The Nuance Management Center auditing feature is a standard feature that cannot be disabled.
 Auditing tracks specific system events that occur in the NMC console, capturing information about those events to allow you to better monitor the actions that occur.
 The NMC console allows administrators to audit specific events, such as user or administrator logins, over a specific period of time.